BrowenChen/CodingChallenge/RandomIdeas/FutureIdeas.md

 Future Ideas:

 -Ben's 12 virtues tracking system applied to general habits
+	Use excel sheet calendars to input habit trackers with 1's and 0's.
+Export to .cvs file and analyze with code?

 -NeverEatAlone app that uses googleMaps API and spaced reptition alg to stay connected with tier 2 and tier 3 friendships